mslinn/PFView/README.md

 No business logic should exist in a view, however traversing data structures requires an expressive computing language.

 `PFView` was created to overcome `Twirl`'s shortcomings:
- * Generates Scala code which is an unreadable mess, that is horrible to debug
+ * Generates Scala code which is an unreadable mess, which is horrible to debug
  * Cannot be refactored by any available IDE
  * Components must be stored in separate files, instead of merely defining a class or method
  * DSL is less expressive than Scala, and is not a successful functional language.